Hokrani/react-recipe-app/README.md

 1. Pull the git project to a directory of your choosing
 2. Navigate to the directory where you have downloaded the source code
-3. Run `npm install` to install all necessary dependencies for the project
+3. Run below command  to install all necessary dependencies for the client i.e react project `cd .\client\`
+     `npm install`

+4. Run  to install all necessary dependencies for the back-end project like express `cd..`
+    `npm install`
-4. Run `npm start` to start the web application
+5. Run `npm start` to start the both back-end and web application
-5. Navigate to `localhost:3000` in your favorite web browser if web application has not automatically been opened
+6. Navigate to `localhost:3000` in your favorite web browser if web application has not automatically been opened
-6. Use the application to your heart's content! :)
+7. Use the application to your heart's content! :)

 ### Improvement
-1. Using back-end server (like express.js), fetch the data and send to front end server.
+NA

 ### Conclusion
 The same application can be developed using React Native for mobile.